ros2/ros2_documentation/source/Installation/Foxy/macOS-Development-Setup.rst

 See the `tutorials and demos </Tutorials>` for other things to try.

-.. _osx-development-setup-troubleshooting:
+.. _Foxy_osx-development-setup-troubleshooting:

 Troubleshooting
 ---------------

-Troubleshooting techniques can be found :ref:`here <osx-troubleshooting>`.
+Troubleshooting techniques can be found :ref:`here <macOS-troubleshooting>`.

 Uninstall
 ---------

 1. If you installed your workspace with colcon as instructed above, "uninstalling" could be just a matter of opening a new terminal and not sourcing the workspace's ``setup`` file.
-   This way, your environment will behave as though there is no Crystal install on your system.
+   This way, your environment will behave as though there is no Foxy install on your system.

 2. If you're also trying to free up space, you can delete the entire workspace directory with:

    .. code-block:: bash

-    rm -rf ~/ros2_crystal
+    rm -rf ~/ros2_foxy